yuvarani03/lab-mongodb-query-document-1/README.md

 ## Deliverables

-Since we will be querying our database from Mongo Compass, you will need to copy/paste the `query`, `projection`, `sort`, `skip` and `limit` you entered on Mongo Compass.
-In the `queries.md` file, you will find the instructions about the queries you need to do, and a field to fill the answers.
+Since we will be querying our database from Mongo Compass, you will need to copy/paste the `query`, `projection`, `sort`, `skip` and `limit` you entered on Mongo Shell.
+In the `PROGRESSION 2`, you will find the instructions about the queries you need to do.

 ### Example